avast/retdec-regression-tests-framework/docs/test_settings.rst

 .. hint::

-    When it is possible to specify a ``retdec-decompiler.py`` parameter in the form of a named argument (like architecture or endianness), always prefer it to specifying raw arguments by using the ``args`` argument.
+    When it is possible to specify a ``retdec-decompiler`` parameter in the form of a named argument (like architecture or endianness), always prefer it to specifying raw arguments by using the ``args`` argument.
 That is, do **not** write

     .. code-block:: python